Bob Dole 1996 presidential campaign

-The 1996 presidential campaign of Bob Dole began when Republican Senator and Senate Majority Leader Bob Dole formally announced his candidacy for Republican Party nomination in 1995.
+The 1996 presidential campaign of Bob Dole began when the-then Republican Senator and Senate Majority Leader formally announced his candidacy for Republican Party nomination in 1995.
 After beating other candidates in the primaries, he became the Republican nominee, with his opponent being Democratic incumbent President Bill Clinton in the 1996 presidential election.
 Dole conceded defeat in the race in a telephone call to Clinton on November 5, 1996.

 Dole is the only person in the history of the United States to lose elections for both president and vice president.
 Had he won, Dole would have been the first Kansas native to serve as president since Dwight D. Eisenhower and the oldest elected president to do so.
 Kemp would have been the twelfth vice president from New York.

 Background

 Dole had been the Republican Party's vice presidential nominee in 1976.
 Dole had previously run unsuccessfully for the Republican presidential nomination in both the 1980 and 1988 Republican presidential primaries.
 Dole was the first losing vice presidential nominee to be nominated since Franklin D. Roosevelt.
 Dole's loss makes him the only person to lose elections for both the vice presidency and the presidency in the history of the United States.

 The Republicans took control of both the Senate and House of Representatives in the 1994 mid-term elections, due to the fallout from President Bill Clinton's policies including his health care plan, and Dole became Senate Majority Leader for the second time.
 In October 1995, a year before the presidential election, Dole and Speaker of the House Newt Gingrich led the Republican-controlled Congress to pass a spending bill that President Clinton vetoed, leading to the federal government shutdown of 1995–96.
 On November 13, Republican and Democratic leaders, including Vice President Al Gore, Dick Armey, and Dole, met to try to resolve the budget and were unable to reach an agreement.
 By January 1996, Dole was more open to compromise to end the shutdown (as he was campaigning for the Republican presidential nomination), but was opposed by other Republicans who wanted to continue until their demands were met.
 In particular, Gingrich and Dole had a tense working relationship as they were potential rivals for the 1996 Republican nomination.
 Clinton aide George Stephanopoulos cited the shutdown as having a role in Clinton's successful re-election campaign.

 Despite the 1994 elections, President Clinton's popularity soared due to a booming economy and public opinion polls supporting him in the 1995 budget shutdown.
 As a result, Clinton and vice president Al Gore faced no serious opposition in the Democratic primaries.
 A few months before his death in April 1994, Richard Nixon warned Dole "If the economy's good, you're not going to beat Clinton."